cmalven/generator-base/generators/styles/README.md

 # Styles Generator

-This is a yeoman generator to add the One Design Company standard CSS styles structure.
+This is a yeoman generator to add the Malven Co. standard CSS styles structure.

 ## What it does